labicon/DDAT/README.md

 $$\mathcal{R}(s_t) = \\{ f(s_t, a)\ \text{for all}\ a \in \mathcal{A} \\}.$$

 To generate admissible trajectories we then design autoregressive projectors $\mathcal P$ iteratively projecting each $s_{t+1}$ onto $\mathcal{R}(s_t)$ for all $t$.
+These projectors are incorporated into the training and inference of our diffusion models.

 ## Organization